w3f/polkadot-wiki/docs/learn/learn-assets.md

 ### Creation and Management

 Anyone on the network can create an asset class, as long as they reserve the required deposit (1 KSM on Statemine, 100 DOT on Statemint).
-Creating instances of a class also requres a per-instance deposit, unless the chain's governance designates the class as "free holding", allowing the class to mint more instances without deposit.
+Creating instances of a class also requires a per-instance deposit, unless the chain's governance designates the class as "free holding", allowing the class to mint more instances without deposit.
 The creator must specify a `ClassId`, which, like its cousin `AssetId`, should be the canonical identifier for the class.